pmp-library/pmp-library/docs/tutorial.md

 ## File I/O

 All I/O operations are handled by the pmp::read() and pmp::write() functions.
-They simply take a file name as well as optional pmp::IOFlags as an argument.
+They take a mesh, a file path, and optional pmp::IOFlags as an argument.

 We currently support reading and writing several standard file formats: OFF, OBJ, STL.
 See the reference documentation for the pmp::read() and pmp::write()